Tottori Sand Dunes

 The Tottori Sand Dunes (鳥取砂丘) are Japan's only large dune system.
+In 1955, the dunes were given the status of a natural monument by Japan.
 The dunes stretch along the coast east of Tottori City (鳥取市) for 16 kilometers and extend up to 2 kilometers away from the coast.
-Ocean currents and prevailing winds off the Sea of Japan (East Sea) help perverse and collect the sand brought down as sediments from the Chugoku Mountains by the Sendai River.
+Ocean currents and prevailing winds off the Sea of Japan (East Sea) help preserve and collect the sand brought down as sediments from the Chugoku Mountains by the Sendai River.

 The dunes have existed in the area for over 100,000 years.
 The area is strikingly at odds with the rest of Japan which is known more for its humidity and rain.
-Technically, its not a desert (far too much rain) but the temperature of the sand can easily soar above 50C (120F) on sunny summer days.
-A number of hardy species of plants and animals thrive in sections of the dunes.
+Technically, it's not a desert (far too much rain), but the temperature of the sand can easily soar above 50C (120F) on sunny summer days.
+Around 16 hardy species of plants and a couple of animals live on the dunes.
+Due to the propagation of invasive plants, weeding programs were started to maintain the natural ecology.

-The highest dunes reach around 90 meters above sea level but the main ridge near the bus center by the ocean is around 40 meters high.
-Thanks to the rain, the dunes can reach 40 degree slopes.
+The highest dunes reach around 90 meters above sea level.
+The main ridge near the bus center by the ocean is around 40 meters high.
+The dunes here can reach 40 degree slopes because of the moist conditions.
 30-34 degrees is normal for true desert dunes.

-Most people just walk out onto the dunes and back but there are a number of different activities offered on the dunes.
+Most people just walk out onto the dunes and back, but there are a number of different activities offered on the dunes.
 If you're looking to tour around the desert in style then there are two types of rides: camel and donkey.
-The camel ride is short and expensive at 1,800 yen.
+The camel ride is short and expensive.
 The donkey cart ride is a bit longer and less expensive.

 The strong prevailing winds off the Sea of Japan makes paragliding off the tops of a dunes a popular way to get a unique perspective on them.